Criticised Furness General Hospital dementia unit 'turned around'

 A hospital unit criticised for leaving elderly dementia patients without food for hours has passed an inspection.

-The Care Quality Commission (CQC) blamed "chronic staff shortages" for the failings at the Ramsay Unit in the grounds of Furness General Hospital in Cumbria.
+The Care Quality Commission (CQC) blamed "chronic staff shortages" for the failings at the Ramsey Unit in the grounds of Furness General Hospital in Cumbria.

 An unannounced inspection was carried out in October and new admissions to the unit were halted.